deis/deis/client/README.rst

 ---------------

 Deploy a wide range of languages and frameworks with a simple git push using Heroku Buildpacks or Dockerfiles.
-Use custom Chef layers to deploy databases, middleware and other add-on services.

 Control everything
 ------------------

 Choose your hosting provider configuration.
-Define a formation with your own proxy and runtime layers.
+Define a cluster to meet your own needs.
 Retain full root access to every node.
 Manage your platform with a private Deis controller.

 Scale effortlessly
 ------------------

-Scale nodes and containers with a single command.
-Node provisioning, container balancing and proxy reconfiguration are completely automated.
+Add nodes automatically and scale containers with a single command.
+Smart scheduling, container balancing and proxy reconfiguration are completely automated.

 100% Open Source